faogustavo/JSONApi/README.md

 * Inherit from [Resource](/JsonAPI/src/main/java/com/gustavofao/jsonapi/Models/Resource.java)
 * And have the [Type](/JsonAPI/src/main/java/com/gustavofao/jsonapi/Annotations/Type.java) annotation.

+> **NOTE:**
-> **NOTE:** You do not need to create a field name id.
+* Do not need to create a field name id.
 The Resouce class already have it.
+* Do include an empty/ zero argument constructor

 ```java
 import com.gustavofao.jsonapi.Annotatios.Type;